Loading...

 • Costs associated with staff training necessary for the effective operation of the proposed project.

-• Installation of energy monitoring equipment and energy controls that are directly related to the proposed energy efficiency improvement project.
+• Installed energy monitoring equipment and energy controls that are directly related to the proposed energy efficiency improvement project.

 Note: